itrust-consulting/OpenTRICK/README.md

 ## Build

-OpenTRICK is provided as-is.
+OpenTRICK is provided as-is, and any customization is left at the discretion of the user.
 The recommended build platform for OpenTRICK is composed of:

 - Java 17;
 - Maven;